w3f/polkadot-wiki/docs/general/glossary.md

 ## Wallet

-A program that allows one to store private keys and sign transactions for Polkadot or other blockchain networks.
+A program that allows one to store private keys and sign transactions for
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} or other blockchain networks.

 ## Wasm